 In order to effectively treat a challenging issue with your skin, such as hyperpigmentation, acne, dry skin, and uneven skin tone you should combine your moisturizer with a good serum.
 This will allow you to achieve the best possible results.

-Your skin will become more supple and flexible after using moisturizer because it creates a barrier that prevents moisture loss and seals in existing moisture.
+After using moisturizer, your skin will become more supple and flexible because it creates a barrier that prevents moisture loss and seals in existing moisture.
 A serum is a concentrated liquid that is applied to the skin to treat skin conditions such as dark spots and blemishes.
 Serums are very lightweight, and their active ingredients are quickly absorbed by the skin.
-To achieve soft, supple skin, you can combine serum with moisturizer.
+To achieve soft, supple skin, you can combine serum with a moisturizer.